asoali67/Capstone/README.md

 * DecisionTreeClassifier
 * SVC (Support Vector Classifier)

 The out put of these model will include the Accuracy, Precision, Recall adn f1 scores in the form of a table

 ![Out put features](images/output_table_header.png)

-## Data Set Information
+## Data Set Information:
-#### Data Set
 I have obtained the date from [Kraggle](https://www.kaggle.com/datasets/mrsimple07/obesity-prediction).

 The data is collection of features that affect a persons classification to be one of the obesity related classes Normal weight, Obese, Overweight, and Underweight.